-Health needs change as pets age so it is important for owners to keep a close eye on their senior pets.
+Health needs change as pets age, so it is important for owners to keep a close eye on their senior pets.
 This is especially true when it comes to cats, who are great at hiding their illnesses.
 Sometimes, by the time that you that realize that something is wrong with your cat, it may be too late.

 If you have any questions about the care of your senior pet, please contact us today.
-One of our dedicated staff will help you answer your questions.
+One of our dedicated staff will help answer your questions.